jpype-project/jpype/doc/userguide.rst

 This code enables fault handling and then returns the default handlers which will point back to those set by Java.

+Another issue was reported with interactions between JIT and faulthandlers.
+The Java Just-In-Time (JIT) compiler determines when a portion of code needs to be ported into machine code to improve performance.
+When it does so it triggers either a SEGSEGV or SEGBUS depending on the machine architecture which breaks out any threads which are currently executing the existing code.
+Because the JIT compiler self triggers, this will cause a failure to appear in a call which worked earlier in the execution without an issue.

+If the Python fault handler interrupts this process, it will produce a "Fatal Python Error:" followed by either SIGSEGV or SEGBUS.
+This error message then fails to hit the needed Java handler resulting in a crash.
+This message will disappear if the JIT compiler is diabled with the option "-Xint".
+Some modules such as Abseil Python Common Libraries (absl) automatically and unconditionally install faulthandlers as part of their normal operation.
+To prevent an issue simply insert a call to disable the faulthandler after the module has enabled it.

 Unsupported Python versions
 ---------------------------